DARSakthi/DARSakthi.github.io/verses-lab.markdown

 Alexander Tschantz [(website)](https://github.com/alec-tschantz)

-Additionally, the lab has strong connections to the EASy group at Sussex Univesity and the Wellcome Centre at University College London.
+Additionally, the lab has strong connections to the EASy group at Sussex University and the Wellcome Centre at University College London.
 (Current as of April 2022.)

 ## Papers and Preprints